kolisachint/PythonLearning/README.md

 # Requirement

-  Below instruction are for Ubuntu Operating System
+  Below instructions are for Ubuntu Operating System

     Make sure npm is installed
     Make sure nodejs is installed